 These prestigious watches are appreciated by collectors.
 They are rather aimed at educated people who appreciate sharp mechanisms.
 Prices may vary from one model to another.
 In 2019, a watch “Répétition minutes” sold for around 30,700 euros at Sotheby’s.
 In 2012, a rare “Tourbillon” watch in white gold sold for 32,000 euros.

 Making an online estimate request for your watch is simple.
 Simply complete our estimate form with a brief description and photos.
 If you have the purchase invoice for your watch or any other document that can attest to the authenticity of your watch, please do not hesitate to send it to us when you send it in.
 This information will be sent directly to one of our experts who will give you a price range and sales advice.

 A team of experts and auctioneers to appraise your watch

-If you own a Blancpain watch or any other collector’s watch, request a free estimate via our online form.
+If you own a Blancpain watch or any other collector’s watch, request an estimate via our online form.

 You will then be contacted by a member of our team of experts and auctioneers to give you an independent view of the market price of your Blancpain watch.
 In the event of a sale, our specialists will also advise you on the various options available to sell your watch at the best price.